Alex-git-eng/stormwater-culvert-screening-dataset/README.md

 This repository is released under the CC0 1.0 Universal Public Domain Dedication.
 The files may be copied, modified, distributed, and used for any purpose, including commercial use, without permission.

-## Data-use note
+## Data-quality notice

+This dataset is synthetic and does not represent real infrastructure assets, real field measurements, municipal records, public-agency files, private property, or confidential operational data.
+The files are provided for controlled testing, benchmarking, training, and evaluation of rule-based reconciliation workflows.

-Because the dataset is synthetic, it must not be used for real infrastructure design, regulatory reporting, public-safety decisions, flood-risk assessment, asset-maintenance planning, or engineering certification.
-It is intended only for controlled testing, benchmarking, training, and evaluation.
+The dataset is not validated for engineering design, regulatory reporting, public-safety decisions, flood-risk assessment, asset-maintenance planning, or engineering certification.
+Any real-world engineering, regulatory, or safety use requires independent professional verification with appropriate site-specific data and applicable standards.

+This notice is informational only and does not modify the CC0 1.0 Universal Public Domain Dedication stated in the `LICENSE` file.